 He got this Certificate of Achievement through FYDO Ghana, an organization that he founded in 2017 that supports and promotes women empowerment, education and health in remote sectors through community projects, as well as advocating on climate change.

-“It was through the organization that I got more closer to these people to know I photograph where I got to know what life is for them,” he said.
+“It was through my organization that I got more close to the people photography, where I got to know what life is for them,” he said.